 At the Bellagio, you can also see the most impressive horticultural floral show at the Bellagio Conservatory and Botanical Garden, which changes every season and even features displays at Chinese New Year.
 This attraction is also completely free.

 Ideally, you should visit the hotel for its tourist attractions and stay at a less expensive place.
-A night at the Bellagio can vary from the day of the week and the suite type.
+A night at the Bellagio can vary depending on the day of the week and the type of suite.

 You can pay from $110 on a Monday to over $500 per night on the weekend.
-So if you're on a budget, you can invest that amount in other activities.
+If you're on a budget, you can allocate that amount to other activities.

 4. Excursion to Zion National Park